VasudevGupta7/VasudevGupta7/README.txt

 ⚡ README ⚡

-🤗 An undergraduate at IIT Madras, pursuing Data Science.

-🤗 Love to work on coool projects related to Data Science & NLP; and building tools for easying survival in deep learning :)
+I am an undergraduate at IIT Madras, pursuing Data Science.
+I love to work on coool projects related to Data Science & NLP; and building tools for easying survival in deep learning :)

-🤗 My research interest includes transformers (specifically transformers for Low Resource translation).
+My research interest includes transformers (specifically transformers for Low Resource translation).
+I am Open Sourcing @ 🤗 & in ❤️ with VSCode, Git.

-🤗 Currently making open-source contribution to HuggingFace repositaries (transformers, datasets, hub).

-🤗 Reading data structures and trying to dive into competitive programming.

-🤗 In love with git & docker.